Emirhan-Demir/Window-Ornaments-of-the-Ciragan-Palace-Illustration-SVG/README.md

 About "CIRAGAN PALACE DESIGN 1":
 I grouped the project while editing with layer.
 This way you can easily change the color of the project which is currently purple.

+Note: the PDF ZIP version of "CIRAGAN PALACE DESIGN 2" folder could not be uploaded to the system because it exceeded the github file upload limit.
+If you wish, you can use Adobe Illustration for create PDF format.
 *********************************

 :tr: